-'''

-val hoconInput: String = ???
+''' def hoconInput: String = ???

-val config: Config = ConfigParser
+val result: Either[ConfigError, Config] = ConfigParser

 .parse(hoconInput)

 .resolve()

 '''

 The parse step creates an interim model of unresolved configuration values.
 This is necessary because the HOCON format supports substitution references and the corresponding values do not need to originate from the same instance.
 The resolve step then finally creates a Config instance, resolving and validating all references.